On the Fundamental Impossibility of Hallucination Control in Large Language Models

-for all distributions $\pi^*, \pi \in \Delta(\mathcal{Y})$.
-The rule is \emph{strictly proper} if equality holds only when $\pi = \pi^*$.
-We call the scoring rule concave, if $S(\tilde\pi, y)$ is concave with respect to $\tilde\pi$ for every fixed $y \in \mathcal{Y}$. \end{definition} In other words, scoring rule evaluates how good a prediction we can make of $y$ drawn from $\pi^*$ when we use distributions $\pi$.
-In particular, strictly proper scoring evaluates true distribution $\pi^*$ better (on average) than any other distribution $\pi$ we could use to predict the outcome.
+The loss function (or scoring rule) evaluates how good a prediction we can make of $y$ drawn from $\pi^*$ when we use distributions $\pi$.
+In particular, strictly proper loss evaluates true distribution $\pi^*$ better (on average) than any other distribution $\pi$ we could use to predict the outcome.

-The following result shows that we can use proper scoring to train LLM that reconstructs data distribution correctly.
+A canonical example of a strictly proper loss function is the log loss (closely related to cross-entropy).
+Note the log loss is convex but \emph{not} strictly convex on the simplex, being constant along directions that fix $\pi_{y^*}$, consistent with the realized-outcome discussion following Theorem \ref{thm:proper-scoring-impossibility}.
+The log loss also requires $\pi_{y^*}>0$ (or an extended-real formulation).

+Strictly proper loss functions are essential for training modern LLMs, as they ensure that the optimization process drives the model toward reconstructing the true data distribution.
+This property directly connects to the Truthfulness requirement in our framework.
+The following result explains why.

-\begin{theorem}[Truthfullness under Strictly Proper Scoring Rules] Let $S$ be a strictly proper scoring rule.
+\begin{theorem}[Truthfulness under Strictly Proper Loss] Let $L$ be a strictly proper loss.
 Consider an agent encoding knowledge with $\pi^* \in \Delta(\mathcal{Y})$ and using probability distribution ${\pi} \in \Delta(\mathcal{Y})$ to generate prediction.
-If agent's expected payoff from using ${\pi}$ is given by
+If agent's expected cost of using ${\pi}$ is given by